kdidi99/ml_fundamentals_hd/README.md

 # Fundamentals of Machine Learning - Exercises

-Scripts for exercises in lecture "Fundamentals of Machine Learning" 2021/22.
+Scripts for exercises in lecture "Fundamentals of Machine Learning" 2021/22, Heidelberg University.

 ## Exercise 1a
 Monte-Carlo Simulation